-Session 3: External Influences on Sibling Relationships Parenting for Stronger Sibling Relationships Interaction and Discussion Questions eflection: 0 Group discussion notes:
+Session 3: External Influences on Sibling Relationships Parenting for Stronger Sibling Relationships Interaction and Discussion Questions

 You have learned that sibling relationships can be influenced by other familial relationships, like co-parenting and parent-child relationships.

 - A. How is your current method of resolving conflicts with your children similar to the conflict-resolution strategies shared in this module?
 How are they different? - B. What new or learned strategies might you plan to incorporate into your conflict resolution with your children?